blen90/event-organizer/README.md

 # License

-This project is governed by: MIT License
+This project is governed by: ISC License

 ## Contributors